 IRS Benefit Limits

-Qualified transportation benefits are not subject to FICA, FUTA, or federal income tax up to the IRS monthly benefit limits (indexed annually):
+Qualified transportation benefits (other than Bicycle during 2019-2015) are not subject to FICA, FUTA, or federal income tax up to the IRS monthly benefit limits (indexed annually):

 |Bicycle (employer funds only)||$ 20|

 Any benefit reimbursement exceeding the IRS monthly benefit limits is taxable to the employee.